jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 The strongest challenge for cloud architecture is design and operational complexity.
 Cloud deployments comprise thousands of geographically distributed services and microservices.
+Behavior patterns such as the [Universal Law of Computational Scalability](https://en.wikipedia.org/wiki/Neil_J._Gunther), make a distributed system highly non-linear and difficult to model.

 ### Underlying Architecture